greg-raven/Uncommon-Sense/_posts/2012-08-09-damage-is-already-done.md

 ---
-title: 'The damage is already done'
+title: "The damage is already done"
 layout: post
 categories:
 - waste